 Verification of credits/hours or professional learning.
 Since your license was a 7-year license, you will need to show evidence of 9 credit hours/135 hours or professional learning.
 At least 3 credits (45 hours) need to be in your certification field (math, science, etc.), while the remaining can be in other educational areas.
 If you hold multiple endorsements, you will need to have 3 credits/45 hours in those fields as well.
 Documentation needs to be uploaded into ALiS, the online licensing system, and you have to click the core teaching standards the workshop/class addresses.
 If you have not registered, you can do so here.
 All educators are encouraged to do this, since you can upload verification anytime.

-New licenses will be good for five years.
-The requirements to renew this license will include documenting 6 credits/90 hours of professional learning and completing the Learning Progressions self-assessment verification form.
-Note that the cost of the license will be proportionately less since it is good for only 5 years.
+New licenses are good for five years.
+The requirements to renew this license will include documenting 6 credits/90 hours of professional learning.

 If you have any questions, feel free to contact Juliette Longchamp (firstname.lastname@example.org).
 We hope this streamlined process will be less stressful and more meaningful to Vermont Educators.